pansap99/gitGuide/README.md

 - Under **Settings**
 - **Manage Access**
 - **Invite a collaborator**
-- Enter the collaborator's github account username or email (be carefull)
+- Enter the collaborator's github account username or email (be careful)
 - **Add**

-The collaborator will recieve an invitation to the repo on his email.
+The collaborator will receive an invitation to the repo on his email.
 He has to accept the invite.
-Now he cal also view the repository altough it is still private.
+Now he can also view the repository although it is still private.
 He also has push access!!

 BUT the collaborator's doesn't have **Settings**.

 # README.md file ??

-Written in markdown, it's a file that it's main fucntion is to show in the central repo page and contain information about:
+Written in markdown, it's a file that it's main function is to show in the central repo page and contain information about:

-- Installation intructions
+- Installation instructions
 - Guides
-- Examples and usecase
+- Examples and use case
 - Other info

-You should alwasys inlude this file in yout github repo as it provides a better view of the project and make it easier for someone to get started and follow along.
+You should always include this file in your github repo as it provides a better view of the project and make it easier for someone to get started and follow along.

 You can manipulate the README.md file like any other file in your repo.
-Making changes, staging them and commit them.
+Make changes, stage them and commit them.

 # Markdown

-To begin writting in markdown you can look this markdown cheatsheet.
+To begin writing in markdown you can look this markdown cheat sheet.

 https://www.markdownguide.org/cheat-sheet/